bbauska/reagan-to-trump/README.md

 7.2 million Americans march against Trump and his sycophants & are labelled Hamas and anti-democrats.
 No arrests.
 No injuries=.
 No murders.

+#Neo-liberalism
+- Neoliberalism is a political and economic philosophy that emphasizes free-market capitalism, deregulation, and minimal government intervention in the economy.
+It advocates for shifting economic control from the public sector to the private sector and promotes policies such as privatization, free trade, and fiscal austerity.
+The term was coined in the 1930s but gained prominence in the
+1970s and 1980s as a response to perceived failures of state-led economic models.
+It is heavily associated with the policies implemented by leaders like U.K. Prime Minister Margaret Thatcher and U.S. President Ronald Reagan.